fboucquez/symbol-bootstrap/README.md

 symbol-bootstrap stop
 ```

-`--daemon` starts the server waiting until is up (by polling the network http://localhost:3000/node/health).
-The command will fail if the components are not up in 30 seconds
+`--daemon` starts the server waiting until it is up (by polling the network http://localhost:3000/node/health).
+The command will fail if the components are not up in 30 seconds.

 You can also provide your own custom preset (`-c`) if you want your e2e test to start with a specific state (specific balances addresses, mosaics, namespaces, generation hash seed, etc.)